Focus That Pays: Guard 20 Hours Weekly and Hit $50K Months for $35K–$50K Operators

 Protection multiplies value.
 Availability divides it.

-Step 1: Track every hour for one week.
-What you did, not what you planned.
+Step 1: Track every hour for one week, noting what you actually did—not what you planned.

-Step 2: Label each hour as Revenue Work (R) or Support Work (S).
+Step 2: Label each hour as Revenue Work (R) or Support Work (S): R directly generates money within 90 days; S is everything else.

-Step 3: Calculate current revenue hours weekly.
-If under 20, find the gap.
-If over 20, confirm they’re actually revenue work (most aren’t).
+Step 3: Calculate how many revenue hours you worked this week; if you’re under 20, find the gap, and if you’re over 20, confirm those hours truly count as revenue work (most don’t).

 Step 4: Identify which support work can be:

-Eliminated (does it matter?
-If you stopped doing it, would anything break in 30 days?
-If no, kill it.)
+Eliminated (does it matter, and would anything break in 30 days if you stopped?
+If not, kill it).

 Batched (can it be done in one block instead of scattered?
-Batch to a single time slot.)
+Put it in a single slot).

 Automated (can a system handle it?
-Build the automation.)
+Build or install that system).

-Step 5: Reallocate recovered hours to revenue work until you reach 20 protected hours per week.
+Step 5: Reallocate the hours you free up into revenue work until you reach 20 protected hours per week.

 Identifying the 20 hours means nothing if you can’t protect them.

-The trap: putting “deep work” on your calendar and watching it get interrupted, rescheduled, or filled with “urgent” requests.
+The trap is putting “deep work” on your calendar and then watching it get interrupted, rescheduled, or filled with “urgent” requests.

-Protection isn’t calendar blocking.
-It’s about building systems that make interruptions expensive and distractions unlikely.
+Protection isn’t just calendar blocking; it’s building systems that make interruptions expensive and distractions unlikely.

-The mechanism: increasing friction for low-value demands decreases their frequency.
-What’s hard to interrupt gets interrupted less.
+When you increase friction for low-value demands, they show up less often—what’s hard to interrupt gets interrupted less.

 Physical protection: